ucsb-cs56/w20/_labWIP/lab07c.md

 steps from {{page.prev}}, even if you missed the deadline for
 {{page.prev}}

+# Individual lab vs Project Track

+* If you are on the individual lab track, the deadline for this lab is Wednesday Nov 27, 23:59pm.
+Late submissions will be accepted only up until grading is complete; submissions received after grading is complete will NOT be accepted for regrades.
+* If you are on the project track, you are still responsible for completing this lab, but you should prioritize getting started with your project.
+Your deadline for this lab is Saturday 12/07, 23:59pm.
+Late submissions will be accepted only up until grading is complete; submissions received after grading is complete will NOT be accepted for regrades.

 # Individual lab

 This is an **individual** lab on the topic of Java web apps on Heroku.